-Graduates of this program know intermediate theories of visual and interactive media design, project management, and portfolio development.
-They understand business needs and can apply this understanding to develop complimentary multimedia projects.
-They can create and enhance multimedia projects involving traditional art techniques, video, and audio assets.
+Graduates of this program understand intermediate computer software and hardware concepts.
+They can develop and deploy computer applications, design digital and software architecture, and utilize quality assurance techniques to improve software performance.
+Graduates are also able to conceptualize and manage software design projects.
 Graduates value written and interpersonal communication, critical thinking and problem solving, information and financial literacy, and diversity awareness skills and their significance in academic and workplace situations.